 - A healthy mix of idealism, sophistication and practicality, coupled with personal kindness and generosity of spirit.

-- Bar membership in good standing in jurisdiction of residence and ability and willingness to waive into DC or other places as required.
+- Bar membership in good standing in the counsel’s jurisdiction of residence and ability and willingness to waive into DC or other places as required.

 About Protect Democracy: